fritzo/pomagma/doc/unified_egraph_design.md

 Hash computation (`pomagma/atlas/macro/util.hpp`) for 32-bit pairs uses `((x << 32) | y) * HASH_MULTIPLIER` with full 64-bit arithmetic, or simplified `(x << 32) | y` for `TrivialObPairHash`.

-### Atlas Shard Implementation

-The shard atlas (`pomagma/atlas/shard/`) provides distributed storage using `std::unordered_map` for sparse representation.
-Binary functions use `ObPairMap` (typedef for `std::unordered_map<std::pair<Ob, Ob>, Ob, TrivialObPairHash>`) with 32-bit identifiers like the macro implementation.
-Memory overhead scales as O(E) where E is the number of actual edges, making it suitable for sparse graphs where most function applications are undefined.

-Hash computation (`pomagma/atlas/shard/util.hpp`) uses a simplified approach `(x << 32) | y` without the multiplicative constant, prioritizing speed over hash quality for distributed scenarios where the hash map load factor is less critical.

 ### Torch Representation